 Mrs. Mills has previously worked in elementary schools in Virginia and Western Massachusetts, most recently at the Health Elementary School where she taught in a multi-age classroom.
 She brings extensive knowledge and interest in STEAM projects that reach across the curriculum and grade levels.

-Fourth and Fifth Grade Teacher
+Third and Fourth Grade Teacher (Diamond Room)

 Janet Tremblay is a life-long educator.
 She received her undergraduate degree in Elementary Education from MCLA.
 She then went on to obtain her Master’s degree in Special Education from Lesley University.
 While residing and teaching in North Carolina, she earned her Master’s degree in Educational Leadership from East Carolina University.
 She has had the opportunity to teach and administrator in a vast array of venues.
 Currently, she resides in North Adams.
 She has one daughter, Emily, and a son-in-law, named Joe.
 Her favorite past time is spending time with her grandson, Hayden, and 4-year old twin granddaughters Railyn and Mikinley.

-Second and Third Grade Teacher
+First and Second Grade Teacher (Ruby Room)

 Mrs. Makayla Dowling is a MCLA graduate with a degree in Early Childhood Education, as well as Sociology.
 She loves working with children in all different settings.
 Besides working at the fabulous Hancock Elementary, Mrs. Dowling is also a Hip Hop Instructor at two dance studios in Berkshire County.
 She enjoys spending time with her husband and her kitty, Jasmine.
 In her classroom, they let it go because hakuna matata and the bare necessities will always be their guide to infinity and beyond.
 With a little faith, trust and pixie dust, they will keep swimming and whistle while they work because in her class, they do Disney!